 Dietary fibers are forms of carbohydrates found in plants that cannot be digested by humans.
 All plants contain fiber, including fruits, vegetables, grains, and legumes.
 Fiber is often classified into 2 categories: soluble and insoluble.

-Eating a high-fiber diet can also help improve your cholesterol levels, lower your risk of coronary heart disease, reduce your risk of type 2 diabetes, and lower your weight.
+Eating a high-fiber diet can also help improve your cholesterol levels, lower your risk of coronary artery disease (CAD), reduce your risk of type 2 diabetes, and lower your weight.
 For people with type 1 or 2 diabetes, a high-fiber diet can also help stabilize blood sugar levels.

 A high-fiber diet should contain 20-35 grams of fiber a day.
-This is actually the amount recommended for the general adult population; however, most Americans eat only 15 grams of fiber per day.
+This is actually the amount recommended for the general adult population.
+Most Americans eat only 15 grams of fiber per day.